awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Example: Control Access Using Tags<a name="policy-example-tags"></a>

-To grant users permissions to create or tag an Auto Scaling group only if they specify certain tags, use the `aws:RequestTag` condition key\.
+To give users permissions to create or tag an Auto Scaling group only if they specify certain tags, use the `aws:RequestTag` condition key\.
 To allow only specific tag keys, use the `aws:TagKeys` condition key with the `ForAnyValue` modifier\.

 The following policy requires users to tag any Auto Scaling groups with the tags `purpose=webserver` and `cost-center=cc123`, and allows only the `purpose` and `cost-center` tags \(no other tags can be specified\)\.